webvpro/ttrpg-fyi/src/content/compendiums/CSRD/en/Foci/Drives-Like-a-Maniac.md

 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Drives Like a Maniac
+collection: Foci
+kind: Focus
 ---
 ## Drives Like a Maniac
 Whether balancing on two wheels, jumping another vehicle, or driving head-on toward an oncoming enemy car, you don't think about the risks when you're behind the wheel.